 - Mortgage note pooled fund

 We’re here to help.
-If you want to establish a Pocket 401k to make investment fund investments, contact IRA Financial directly at 800-472-0646.
+If you want to establish a Solo 401(k) to make investment fund investments, contact IRA Financial directly at 800-472-0646.
 You can also fill out one of our contact forms to speak with a tax specialist.